euroargodev/argoonlineschool/paper.md

 # Acknowledgements

-The AOS has been possible thanks to the collaboration of the Euro-Argo RISE members, the Argo Steering Team ([https://argo.ucsd.edu](https://argo.ucsd.edu)) and has been funded by the European Union's Horizon 2020 research and innovation program under grant agreement Euro-Argo RISE 824131([https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022](https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022)).
+The AoS has been possible thanks to the collaboration of the Euro-Argo members, the Argo Steering Team ([https://argo.ucsd.edu](https://argo.ucsd.edu)) and has been funded by the European Union's Horizon 2020 research and innovation program under grant agreement Euro-Argo RISE 824131 ([https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022](https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022)).

 The audiovisual work has been recorded and edited by Rafael Méndez Pérez ([http://rafaelmendezp.com/](http://rafaelmendezp.com/)) while proofreading and english coaching support was provided by Agustín Prunell-Friend.
 The quiz sections are based on John M. Shea [@jmshea2021].